Why I’m Ditching My Carhartts for Dovetail Workwear Made for Women, By Women

 - Double-front leg panels for extra durability and a lower pocket in the panels for sliding in the occasional knee pads.

 These overalls also come in a wide range of sizing, from zero to 24.
-They come in three colorways: black (denim), gray (canvas) and indigo striped (denim), and a Cosy version that’s fleece-lined for colder months.
+They also come in various colorways: black (denim), gray (canvas), indigo striped (denim), and saddle brown (lightweight canvas, which is new for 2021 and perfect for a climate like mine that quickly shifts from spring to summer).
+There's also a Cosy version that’s fleece-lined for colder months.
 Pricewise, they’re in line with Carhartts and other heavy-duty workwear overalls I’ve seen.
 In my opinion, they’re worth the investment — in a women-owned company that supports other women, and in yourself.

 Dovetail Workwear also makes three models of work pants for women.
 I tried the Maven and loved the look and sturdy feel.

 Check out the full line of Dovetail Workwear, including shirts and jackets, on their website.